 In preparation for the Olympic games this winter in PyeongChang, South Korea, the United States’ women’s hockey national team have partnered with Toyota for their The Time is Now Tour, which includes a minimum of four games against Team Canada.

-For both teams, ties to Boston run deep.
+Both teams have have ties to Boston.
 Massachusetts is the second largest producer of U.S. players, with four hailing from the Massachusetts area — captain Meghan Duggan, assistant captain Kacey Bellamy, Kali Flanagan and Alex Carpenter.

 “It’s nice knowing all those players, especially being around them so much,” Carpenter, a North Reading native, said.
 “You really develop camaraderie that way.”

-The Carpenter bloodline has deep ties with Massachusetts hockey, with her father Bobby playing parts of four seasons for the Boston Bruins and her younger brother Bobo currently playing for BU men’s hockey team as well as serving as assistant captain.
+The Carpenter bloodline runs deep in Massachusetts hockey, with her father Bobby playing parts of four seasons for the Boston Bruins and her younger brother Bobo currently playing for BU men’s hockey team as well as serving as assistant captain.

 Even more have had the luck to play in front of Boston as their home crowd.